Have you ever watched a video and thought, “This is so me”?

 It pulls people in because they feel like the brand reflects who they are and who they want to be.

 And when you bring video into the equation, it becomes even more powerful.
 It allows you to, as in Anton Chekov’s language, show, not just tell.
-Plus, with a 90% audience reach, according to Statistica, there couldn’t be a better time to leverage video in lifestyle marketing.
+With McKinsey reporting that the new era requires brands to get as close to the consumer as possible, lifestyle marketing videos have become a must-create.

 It’s no secret that video is king when it comes to capturing attention, but combining it with lifestyle marketing can transform how people connect with your brand.
 Below, we discuss how you can pull it off effectively.